 How to make Chicken Tenders

-Made without breading, our pan-fried chicken tenderloins are the perfect way to saute your chicken to a juicy and crisp finish without weighing you down.
+Made without breading, our pan-fried chicken tenderloins are the perfect way to saute your chicken to a juicy and crisp finish without extra oil.
+This is our most popular chicken recipe!

-How to cook chicken tenderloins using a pan fry method is super simple.
+How to cook chicken tenderloins using the pan fry method is super simple.

 - Pat the chicken pieces dry

-- cook on a preheated pan for 3 minutes per side.
+- Cook in a preheated pan for 3 minutes per side.

 - Turn your oven to 400F and make sure the oven rack is in the center position.